What Are Exchange Traded Funds (ETFs) in India?

 5. Elimination of Unsystematic Risks

-Limitations of ETFs
+Disadvantages of ETFs in India

 1. Market Volatility

 The impact of market volatility on an ETF depends mostly on the assets within the ETF, such as bonds, equity, commodities, etc., and how they respond to the market conditions.
-For example, during a bull market, the impact of volatility on ETF is positive, while during a bear market, the prices of market-linked assets steadily decline.
+For example, during a bull market, the impact of volatility on ETFs is positive, while during a bear market, the prices of market-linked assets steadily decline.

 2. Trading Costs